zrm9901/Balatro-Mod-Fetcher/README.md

 # Balatro-Mod-Fetcher
-A short, bundled py file that imports mods for belatro, and can search subfolders.
+A short, bundled jar file that imports mods for belatro, and can search subfolders.

-You need to have Python installed for it to work, then you need to make a mods.txt with the github repositories you want to clone from in it.
-This project also works with subfolders like JensBalatroCollection, and will extract them to the main mods folder.
+(You will need to have run the game at least once and have java installed)

-You will need to have run the game at least once and this will only work on windows for now. if you want me to add support for your os, include the store you got the game from and where the mods folder is.
-You need to place each github url on a new line.
+simply create a file called mods.txt in the directory that holds your jar file, then run it in the command line with java -jar clone1-1.jar

 Example mods.txt: <br>
 https://github.com/Steamopollys/Steamodded <br>